How to Revive a Dying Echeveria

 The intense heat and light can also cause the soil to dry out too quickly for the roots to draw up moisture which adds to the stress that turns the leaves purple.

-If non of these scenarios apply to your echeveria, it is worth checking whether the temperature at night to see if it is lower then 50°F (10°C) on a cold draughty window sill as this may be responsible for the leaves turning purple.
+If none of these scenarios apply to your echeveria, it is worth checking the temperature at night to see if it is lower than 50°F (10°C) on a cold, draughty window sill, as this may be responsible for the leaves turning purple.

-Check the weight of the pot to see if the soil is dry (the pot should be much lighter when dry) and see if you need to adjust your watering schedule and always water generously, so that excess water trickles from the base of the pot.
+Check the weight of the pot to see if the soil is dry (the pot should be much lighter when dry), and see if you need to adjust your watering schedule.
+Always water generously so that excess water trickles from the pot’s base.

-This style of water ensures that the water has effectively infiltrated the potting soil to reach the roots.
-The goal with watering is that the soil is evenly moist afterwards, so do not water too lightly as this can cause drought stress.
+In my experience, this is the best style of watering as it ensures that the water has effectively infiltrated the potting soil to reach the roots.
+The goal with watering is that the soil is evenly moist afterward, so do not water too lightly, as this can cause drought stress.

-After the stress has decreased then the concentration of the anthocyanin pigment decreases and the echeveria returns to its original colour.
+After the stress has decreased, the concentration of the anthocyanin pigment decreases, and the echeveria returns to its original color.

 Key Takeaways: